simonmichael/hledger/MANUAL.md

 #### web

-The web command (provided by the [hledger-web](http://hackage.haskell.org/package/hledger-web) package) runs a web server providing a web-based user interface ([demo](http://demo.hledger.org)).
+The web command (provided by the [hledger-web](http://hackage.haskell.org/package/hledger-web) package) provides a web-based user interface for viewing and modifying your ledger ([demo](http://demo.hledger.org)).
-The web UI provides reporting, including a more useful account register view, and also basic data entry and editing.
+It includes a more realistic account register view, and basic data entry and editing.

 web-specific options: